Introduction

 Prepare the Installation Area

-- Check for Drainage: Assess the area to ensure .
+- Check for Drainage: Assess the area to ensure proper drainage.
 If the ground appears excessively flat, consider creating a slight slope to promote water runoff.
 This proactive approach helps prevent water accumulation, which can adversely affect the grass’s durability and performance.
 Les Boatright appreciated Brock’s creativity and commitment to completing the project on time and within budget, ensuring that all aspects, including drainage, were thoroughly addressed.

 Build a Solid Base for Turf